w0mmd/DVLD-Project/README.md

 Inheritance and Composition

-DataTables and DataViews

-🎯 Project Purpose
+Project Purpose

-This project was built to simulate a real governmental licensing system and to demonstrate:

-Strong understanding of OOP principles
+This project was built to simulate a real governmental licensing system and to demonstrate strong understanding of OOP principles, multi-layer application design, real business logic implementation, and database-driven desktop development.

-Multi-layer application design

-Real business logic implementation

-Database-driven desktop development

-📌 Notes

 All workflows are implemented based on realistic DVLD rules.

-The project is structured for scalability and maintainability.

-Intended for learning, demonstration, and portfolio purposes.
+The project is structured for scalability and maintainability and is intended for learning, demonstration, and portfolio purposes.